TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Robot Design

 \subsection{System Electronic Design}

 The electronic equipment system architecture of the robot is shown in Fig.~\ref{avionics}.
-Given the significant differences in power requirements and working characteristics of different components, this design adopts a distributed power supply scheme.
-Specifically, considering that the FOC motor propulsion system needs a large current and there is a risk of reverse electromotive force, it is directly connected to a GREPOW 4S 3300mAh 45C high-rate lithium battery.
-The main control board and other low-power devices are powered by a dedicated DC-DC 5V voltage regulator module.
+Since different components have different power requirements, we connect the propulsion system directly to a GREPOW 4S 3300mAh lithium-ion battery.
+The main control board and other low-power devices are powered by a DC-DC 5V voltage regulator module.

 We eliminate the need for a separate flight controller by using an interface-rich OrangePi 5 Max as the main control board, which directly reads external IMU data via serial communication.
-Due to the strong attenuation of electromagnetic waves in water, we employ a dual-band communication strategy: an onboard 5GHz WiFi module for aerial operations and a 433MHz module (AS32-TTL-1W) for underwater environment.
+Due to the strong attenuation of electromagnetic waves in water, we employ a dual-band communication strategy: an onboard 5GHz WiFi module for aerial operations and a 433MHz module for underwater environment.
 Control instructions from the main board are transmitted via the serial port to a custom STM32F4 protocol conversion board.
-Following protocol conversion, speed control signals are distributed to each motor driver unit via the CAN bus.
+After the protocol conversion, communication is established with each motor drive unit via the CAN bus.